Robert Morley: Career

-A versatile actor, especially in his younger years, he played Louis XVI in Marie Antoinette (1938), for which he received an Academy Award nomination as Best Supporting Actor.
+A versatile actor, especially in his younger years, he played Louis XVI in Marie Antoinette (1938), for which he received an Academy Award nomination as Best Supporting Actor, and won both a National Board of Review Award and a Photoplay Award.

 He co-wrote several plays for the stage.
 His 1937 play Goodness, How Sad was turned into an Ealing Studios film, Return to Yesterday (1940), directed by Robert Stevenson.
 Later, he had outstanding success in London and New York with Edward, My Son, a gripping family drama written in 1947 in collaboration with Noel Langley.
 Morley played the central role of Arnold Holt.
 Edward, My Son (1949) was made into a movie by George Cukor for MGM-British.
 Morley's acting career continued with roles as a missionary in The African Queen (1951), The Story of Gilbert and Sullivan (1953), as W. S. Gilbert, and in Oscar Wilde (1960).
 In 1959 he appeared in an Alfred Hitchcock Presents adaptation of a Stanley Ellin short story entitled, 'Specialty of the House'.
 In Ken Annakin's Those Magnificent Men in Their Flying Machines, Morley is featured among an international ensemble cast including Stuart Whitman, Sarah Miles, Terry-Thomas, James Fox, Red Skelton, Benny Hill, Jean-Pierre Cassel, Gert Fröbe and Alberto Sordi.

 Morley also personified the conservative Englishman in many comedy and caper films.
-He was the face of BOAC (later British Airways) as the merry television commercial spokesman of the 1970s with "We'll take good care of you" for British Airways.
-Later in his career, he received critical acclaim and numerous accolades for his performance in Who Is Killing the Great Chefs of Europe?
+He was the face of BOAC (later British Airways) as the merry television commercial spokesman of the 1970s with "We'll take good care of you".
+Later in his career, he received critical acclaim and acting plaudits for his performance in the 1977 comedic satire Who Is Killing the Great Chefs of Europe?, winning both a National Society of Film Critics Award and a Los Angeles Film Critics Association Award, as well as earning a nomination for a Golden Globe Award.

 In 1980, Morley hosted and provided explanatory introductions to the 14-episode Granada Television anthology series Ladykillers.
 During the 1980s, Morley hosted a celebrity cooking show on Cable TV, Celebrity Chefs.

-He was renowned as a witty raconteur and for being an eloquent conversationalist, as well as a noted and enthusiastic gourmet, in real life and in various roles in film and TV.
+He was described as a raconteur and conversationalist, and also a gourmet, which was reflected in both his real life and some of his film and TV roles.

 In January 1957, Morley went into partnership with Robin Fox in a new production company called the Robin Fox Partnership Ltd, with its offices at 24, Old Burlington Street.
 Morley was honoured by being the first King of Moomba appointed by the Melbourne Moomba festival committee and, in typical humility, he accepted the crown in bare feet.
 Morley was in Australia touring his one-man show, The Sound of Morley.

 In his book British Film Character Actors, Terence Pettigrew wrote: "Morley, who has more wobbly chins than a Shanghai drinking club, enjoys poking fun at life's absurdities, among whom he generously includes himself."

 He was the subject of This Is Your Life in 1974 when he was surprised by Eamonn Andrews.